-NIDL is under the supervision of an Executive Committee, the Board Audit Committee and full Board of Directors at company level.
-In addition, the Board of Directors receives and independently considers recommendations from various Board Committees of the First Mutual Holdings Limited (FMHL) Board.
-The Board of Directors enjoys the benefits from the more efficient, in-depth, expert and Group-level analysis and interrogation of issues that these FMHL Board Committees bring over what would be achieved at individual business unit level.
-The FMHL Board Committee that the Company Board receives recommendations from are the Combined Audit and Actuarial Committee, Human Resources and Governance Committee, Investments Committee and Risk Committee.
+NDIL is under the supervision of an Executive Committee, the Board Audit Committee and full Board of Directors at company level.
+In addition, the Board of Directors receives and independently considers recommendations from various Board Committees of the First Mutual Holdings Limited Group (FMHL) Board.
+The Board of Directors enjoys the benefits from the in-depth, expert and Group-level analysis and interrogation of issues that these FMHL Board Committees bring over at individual business unit level.
+The FMHL Board Committees that the Company Board receives recommendations from are the Combined Audit and Actuarial Committee, Human Resources and Governance Committee, Investments Committee and Risk Committee.

-Table 7 (a) Board of Directors composition
+Table 8 (a): Board of Directors composition

-Name of Director Executive/Non-executive Nationality Elisha K Moyo Board Chairman (Non-Executive) Zimbabwean Bruce Campbell Non- Executive Director South African John Mapani Non- Executive Director Zimbabwean Antony Makonese Non- Executive Director Zimbabwean Tembiwe Moyo Non- Executive Director Zimbabwean Fungayi Primrose Chatiza Non- Executive Director Zimbabwean Nester Mukwehwa Non- Executive Director Zimbabwean David Nyabadza Executive Zimbabwean Douglas Hoto Executive Zimbabwean
+Name of Director Executive/Non-executive Nationality Elisha K. Moyo Board Chairman (Non-Executive) Zimbabwean Bruce Campbell Non- Executive Director South African John Mapani Non- Executive Director Zimbabwean Antony Makonese Non- Executive Director Zimbabwean Tembiwe Moyo Non- Executive Director Zimbabwean Fungayi Primrose Chatiza Non- Executive Director Zimbabwean Nester Mukwehwa Non- Executive Director Zimbabwean